corytortoise/DuelsPE/README.md

  - Much of the kit system is inspired by AdvancedKits by Luca28pet.

- - Credit goes to multiple people who have pointed out
+ - Credit to these people for helping:
+  - sero583
+  - uselesswaifu